 - No Reviews

-Reviews will help your eCommerce site gain reputation and authority, as well as encourage your customers to become brand ambassadors, but be wary of fake reviews.
+Reviews will help your eCommerce site gain reputation and authority and encourage your customers to become brand ambassadors, but be wary of fake reviews.

 You should always have a strong review triage procedure in place, even if it’s just to show your fellow users that you value the time they take to leave a review and that you’re actively assisting customers who aren’t happy with their purchase.
 Similarly, if a customer leaves a bad review and you don’t seem to be doing anything about it, it may damage your business, so you might want to keep this in mind.